tulsishankarreddy/ReinforcementLearning/ai_response_eval_env/Blog.md

 ---

-## Results — What We Measured
+## Results — Real Training, Real Numbers

 ### The Training Curve

 ![GRPO Training Reward Curve](reward_logs/training_reward_curve.png)

-We trained `Qwen2.5-1.5B-Instruct` using GRPO for 1000 steps.
-The reward starts at ~0.50, climbs steeply to ~0.78 by step 300, and converges around **0.81** — a **+62% improvement** from cold start to plateau.
-That rise is the model learning that evaluation requires reasoning about the scenario, not just producing valid-format strings.
+We trained `Qwen2.5-1.5B-Instruct` using GRPO for 1000 steps on the conversational evaluation tasks.
+The reward starts at ~0.50 (barely above random format guessing), climbs steeply to ~0.78 by step 300, and plateaus around **0.81** — a **+62% improvement** from cold start to convergence.

+That curve is the model learning that evaluating a conversational AI response requires actually reading the conversation, not just producing a valid verdict format.

-### Baseline vs Trained Agent — 20 Episodes Each
+### Before vs After — 20 Episodes Each

-Every number below comes from running the actual deployed models against the live environment.
-Nothing is projected.
+Every number below is from running actual deployed models against the live environment.
+Nothing projected.

-**Before (rule-based baseline):**
+**Before — rule-based baseline (knows the format, ignores the conversation):**

 ![Baseline Agent Performance](reward_logs/Baseline_Evaluation_Before_Training.png)

-**After (GRPO-trained Qwen2.5-1.5B):**
+**After — GRPO-trained Qwen2.5-1.5B:**

 ![After-Training Agent Performance](after_training_results/after_training_plot.png)